laisdallemulle/laisdallemulle.github.io/project10.md

 **Technical Specifications - Large-Scale Photovoltaic Project**

-This utility-scale photovoltaic project is located in Texas, providing clean energy to an industrial zone.
+This utility-scale photovoltaic project, providing clean energy to an industrial zone.
 Below are the detailed specifications:

 **Modules:**
 - Number of Modules: 30,000